The Ultimate Guide To New Feature Announcement In SaaS

 In-app new feature announcement example 1 – Postify

 You can use a slide-out to raise awareness of new features in your app.
 This works well by also giving the user immediate access to test it out.

-See how Postfity does this
+See how Postfity does this:

 There’s an update modal that shows when you log in.
-From here an existing customer can see new features, product updates, and read the full release note when they click on the CTA ‘open changelog’.
+From here an existing customer can see new features, and product updates, and read the full release note when they click on the CTA ‘open changelog’.